How to Make Honey Sticks (with Pictures)

 Striped straw inserted into condiment spout and warm cup of honey.

-3. It’s time to create your filling bottle.
 Use scissors to cut a tiny end of the tip off of the end of the lid for your condiment jar.
-These containers are very inexpensive – it is not a bad idea to have more than 1.
+Insert one of the smaller straws into this opening.
+I find it easier to push the straw through from inside the spout.

-4. We always want to avoid heating raw honey whenever possible.
+4. Preparing your honey.
+We always want to avoid heating raw honey.
 However, this process requires that the honey be warm and have a liquid viscosity.

-To achieve this without damaging your honey, fill the condiment bottle about half full – attach the lid.
 Then, set the whole thing in a cup of very hot water (not boiling).
-After a few minutes, you should be ready to proceed.
+After a few minutes, you should be ready to proceed with warm honey.

 Using small straw to fill larger straw with honey - sealing open ends.

-5. Pick up one of the straws that is sealed on one end.
+5. Pick up a straw that is sealed on one end.
 Insert your condiment bottle straw deep into the sealed straw.
-Now, gently squeeze and you pull the bottle straw out.
+Now, gently squeeze as you pull the bottle straw out.
+(Think of this as you are gently placing honey inside the larger straw.)

 If your honey is the right viscosity and your technique steady – you will leave behind a straw full of honey.
 Leave just a bit of space empty at the end because now we have to seal this end.